masikol/con-hi/README.md

 # consensus-highlighter

-Latest version is `2.3.a` (2022-04-26 edition).
+Latest version is `3.0.a` (2022-07-26 edition).

 ## Description

-This program annotates low-coverage regions of sequences in fasta format.
+This program annotates low-coverage and high-coverage regions of sequences in fasta format using read mapping in BAM format.

 ### Input

-1. The target sequence(s) in fasta format.
+1. Target sequence(s) in fasta format.
-2. The mapping in **sorted** BAM file.
+2. Read mapping in a **sorted** BAM file.
-3. Coverage threshold(s) for searching low-coverage regions.
+3. Coverage threshold(s) for searching low-coverage and high-coverage regions.

 ### Output

-- A GenBank file with annotated low-coverage regions.
+- A GenBank file with annotated low-coverage and high-coverage regions.

 ## Dependencies